AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 For multi-store or legacy configuration see [Configure in the Admin](configure-admin.md).

+## Configure roles

+To ensure that Admin users can create and manage orders in the Commerce Admin, you must specify Payment Services user roles.

+See [User roles](/commerce-admin/systems/user-accounts/permissions-user-roles.md) to learn how to manage roles.

+When assigning resources to the role, you must select:

+* **Pay with [!DNL Payment Services]**---This role ensures that when you create an order in the Admin the [!DNL Payment Services] credit cards option payment method is available.
+If you select the **Actions** parent role, this role will also be selected.
+* **[!DNL Payment Services]**---This role includes the **Dashboard** and **SaaS Services Proxy** roles, which must also be selected.
+THey ensures that [!DNL Payment Services] appears in the _Sales_ menu.

 ## Configure General settings

 The [!UICONTROL General] settings provide the ability to enable or disable Payment Services as your payment method and add information to customer transactions to mark or prefix a website or store view with custom information.